dguest/tagging-performance/README.md

     make

 This should build the histogram filling executable and run `install/pysetup.py install` which will add the local python modules to your python search path.

 ## Dependencies

 ### Histogram filling:

- - A compiler supporting c++11
+ - A compiler supporting C++11
  - [ROOT][0] (minimal: no fancy PyROOT or Roofit installation required)
  - [HDF5][2] (be sure to install with `--enable-cxx`)

 ### Plotting:

-These packages are fairly standard for python data analysis, and thus quite easy to use.
-They are generally installed using something like `python3.3 setup.py install`.
+These packages are fairly standard for python data analysis, and thus quite easy to install and use.
+On most systems they can be installed with the package manager, or using something like `python2.7 setup.py install`.
 Note that ROOT is **not** used (or required) for plotting.

-- [Python 3.3][1] (when installing from source, use `--enable-shared`)
+- [Python 2.7][1] (when installing from source, use `--enable-shared`)
 - [Numpy][4]
 - HDF5:
  + [HDF5][2] basic installation